Ever wonder where the best destinations for soul food are?

 While in New Orleans, we also have to mention Dooky Chase.
 Initially a sandwich shop and lottery ticket outlet in 1939, by 1941 the full restaurant opened and was a meeting place for great food, live music, culture and a meeting place for civil rights activists.
 There is a popular lunch buffet offered Tuesday through Friday.
 Friday night dinner options include fried chicken, shrimp clemenceau pork chops, red beans & rice, gumbo, peach cobbler and praline pudding.
 This restaurant has served famous diners such as Martin Luther King, Jr. Duke Ellington, Nat King Cole, Barack Obama & George W. Bush.

 Martha has been serving delicious food in Charleston, South Carolina for over 30 years.
 It is a family business with Martha Lou being joined by her daughters and granddaughters.
 A simple menu with fried chicken, pork chops, turkey wings and fish with select days offering chitterlings and bbq ribs.
 Side dishes include white rice, okra soup, baked macaroni, corn bread, lima beans and bread pudding.
 Visit Martha Lou’s website.

 Deborah’s Kitchen In Philadelphia

 There’s so much good food to eat here it’s hard to pick just one dish so you might opt for several different items.
-Don’t worry though because they do offer doggie bags!
-One of the most popular items is the turkey chops.
-It’s served over rice and smothered with gravy.
+There is very little seating so you may want to just order take out.
+One of the most popular items is the turkey chops as well as the meat loaf and fresh fried fish.
+The turkey breast is seasoned and lightly fried.
+Served over rice and smothered with gravy.

 Florida Avenue Grill In Washington D.C.